nasa/Common-Metadata-Repository/reindexer/README.md

 # CMR Reindexer

 A FastAPI service that drives bulk reindexing of CMR metadata by publishing `concept-update` messages to the CMR indexer's SQS queue.
-It runs as a single process with a background throttler thread and a background cancellation cache thread.
+It runs as a single process with a background throttler thread and a background cancellation-cache thread.

 ## How it works